 - the Derwent Valley wine growing area, which produces approximately 7%

 - the North West wine growing area, which produces approximately 2%

 - the Huon Valley / d'Entrecasteaux Channel wine growing area, which produces approximately 1%

 Cool climate grape varieties most common in the state are:

-Are you looking at establishing a vineyard or investing in the Tasmanian wine sector?
-Download the investment guide here.
-For further information, including an investor checklist, details of vineyards for sale and potential partnerships, please contact:
+For further information, including an investor checklist, details of vineyards for sale and potential partnerships please register your interest here.

 Industry Information and Statistics